bjatkin/minesweeper/README.md

 # TODO
 ## features
-  - [ ] add a "are you sure you want to exit to the title screen?"
+  - [ ] add a "are you sure you want to exit to the title screen?" message
-  - [ ] add a "are you sure you want to quit message?"
+  - [ ] add a "are you sure you want to quit?" message
-  - [ ] add some visual feedback when trying to load a "new game" or trying to overwrite a "saved game"
+  - [ ] add a "are you sure you want to delete this game?"
   - [ ] refactor/ clean up the code so it's easier to work with
   - [ ] make transitions from game to world map a little less jerky (maybe a wipe?, or level itesm drow into the scean?)
   - [ ] limit the number of a specific power up that you can bring into a map
+  - [x] add some visual feedback when trying to load a "new game" or trying to overwrite a "saved game"
   - [x] add a full screen mode (look into the layout options that ebiten provides)
   - [x] allow players to delete saved games
   - [x] prevent a player from loading an empty game